 Sony WI-C300 Wireless In-ear Headphones

-The best solution would be a Bluetooth headphone.
+The best solution would be Bluetooth headphones.
 Bluetooth headphones don’t necessarily mean that they have to be expensive.
 So, you can afford one even if you have a low budget.
 There are a lot of budget options available in the market right now.
-You can even find a Bluetooth headphone at as cheap as 20$.
+You can even find Bluetooth headphones at as cheap as 20$.
 I would personally avoid those.
 But what if you could get a headphone at around 30$ from a brand like Sony?
 The Sony WI-C300 Wireless In-ear Headphones were released for casual music listeners and people who can’t afford the premium models or are not willing to spend that much on a headphone.
-So, let’s see what this low budget option from Sony offers.
+So, let’s see what this low-budget option from Sony offers.

 You should also check out Sony WH-XB900N